The Christmas season is a trigger for cheating, and dating apps love it

 Table of contents [ Show Hide ]

-- Dating apps – the most powerful tools to start cheating
+- Dating apps – the most powerful tools to aid cheating on Christmas

 - Affair dating recommendations